plone/documentation/docs/overview/index.md

 (overview-5-label)=
 ## Deployment

-To run a public Plone website in production, you will also need to configure and run a reverse proxy (or ingress), arrange for SSL certificates (either from Let's Encrypt or manually), check persistenct of the content database and arrange for backups.
+To run a public Plone website in production, you will also need to configure and run a reverse proxy (or ingress), arrange for SSL certificates (either from Let's Encrypt or manually), guarantee persistence of the content database and arrange for backups.
 This is the domain of sysadmins and modern devops.
-Our documentation contains setup examples for these services but requires also experience and knowledge.
+Our documentation contains setup examples for these services but requires also generic experience and knowledge of these domains.

 (overview-6-label)=